For further driving instructions and links to other roundabout pages, please review the information below the article.

 Roundabouts or Traffic Circles were implemented to encourage the free flow of traffic through major intersections throughout the island.
-As Roundabouts are an integral part of the traffic system in Barbados, it is important to understand how to use them safely.
+As Roundabouts are an integral part of the transportation system in Barbados, it is important to understand how to use them safely.

 What side do I drive on?